carline-sh/100-days-of-code/README.md

 ### Using react router dom

 Today I made a most popular movie website with react.
 I used a public api to get all the information.
 This was confusing to me so I had to follow a tutorial...

-<br/>I will have to focus more on styling since it is not a hundred percent perfect but still very happy with how it turned out.
+I will have to focus more on styling since it is not a hundred percent perfect but still very happy with how it turned out.

 ## Day 9

 ### Blogue (blog)

 Had so much fun making Blogue.
 I spent a lot of time on styling, tried to give it an outdated vibe, like this was an actual blog ten years ago.

 Also one of the first times I used Tanstack Router.
 On top of that I added some 'ads' linked to my portfolio website as self promo.

 ## Day 10